 The fair value for options granted at the time of issuance were estimated at the date of grant using a Black-Scholes options pricing model.
 Significant assumptions included in the option value model include the fair value of our common stock at the grant date, weighted average volatility, risk-free interest rate, dividend yield and the forfeiture rate.
-There were no stock options granted in 2014 or 2015.
+There were no stock options granted in any of the periods presented.